Tetsuo-4O/Sensor-Log-Analyzer/README.md

 Drag and drop file into Google Earth for real-world flight demonstration.
 ```

-When choosing option 4: Custom Data
+When choosing option "4": Custom Data

-  - Custom Data Menu will prompt user with ten selections to pull individual data from.
+  - Custom Data menu will prompt user with ten selections to pull individual metrics from.
   - User may select the catagories using 1-10 and after making selections use -1 to finish.

 ```c